bcat/TShockPlugins/README.md

 ## Plugin index

-I've divided the plugins into two categories: plugins that are "generally available" (feature complete and reasonably well tested) and those that are "early access" (lacking features, buggy, or otherwise incomplete).

 ### Generally available

+Should be feature complete and reasonably well tested.

-* ShowUpgrades: Plugin that shows the status of permanent player and world upgrades.
+* [ShowUpgrades](ShowUpgrades): Plugin that shows the status of permanent player and world upgrades.
 * TPBack: Plugin that adds a `/back` command to teleport to the player's previous position.
 * TPPylon: Plugin that adds a `/pylon` command to teleport the player to the specified pylon.

 ### Early access

+Likely to lack significant features.

 * ForceWorldEvent: Plugin that allows toggling continuous world events on and off.
 (Currently only supports rain.)